gnang/HypermatrixAlgebraPackage/README.md

 [[[1, 0], [0, 0]], [[0, 0], [0, 1]]]
 ```

-Similarly a symbolic parametrization of orthogonal parametrization of 2x2x2x2 hypermatrices is given by
+Similarly a symbolic parametrization of orthogonal parametrization of size 2x2x2x2 hypermatrices is obtained via
+the following instructions

 ```python
 sage: Q=GeneralOrthogonalHypermatrix(4); Q
 sage: Prod(Q,Q.transpose(3),Q.transpose(2),Q.transpose()).simplify()
 ```

-The parameters which appear in the parametrization can be assigned arbitrary complex values (one must be mindful of
+The parameters which appear in the parametrization can be assigned arbitrary complex values (but one must be mindful of
 possible division by zeros when assigning values to the parameters).
 The hypermatrix package also provides construction of cubic third order Hadamard hypermatrices, which are quite analogous
-to Hadamard matrices in the fact that the product of the transposes equals to the Kronecker delta ( of the same size and
+to Hadamard matrices in the fact that the product of the transposes equals to the Kronecker delta (of the same size and
-order ) scaled by the side length of the hypermatrix.
-It is infact easy to see that the classical Hadamard matrix
+order) scaled by the side length of the hypermatrix.
+It is easy to see that the classical Hadamard matrix
 [construction](http://en.wikipedia.org/wiki/Hadamard_matrix#Sylvester.27s_construction) proposed by
-James Joseph Sylvester and going back to 1867 extends to all hypermatrices of prime order ( recall that the order refers
+James Joseph Sylvester and going back to 1867 extends to all hypermatrices of prime order (recall that the order refers
 to the number of indices associated with the hypermatrix entries, for instance matrices are second order hypermatrices
 because every matrix entry has a row and column index).
 Third order Hadamard hypermatrices whose side length are powers
-of 2 and in the particular case of size 4x4x4 is obtained as follows
+of 2 and in the particular case of size 4x4x4 is obtained via the following instructions

 ```python
 sage: H=ThirdOrderHadamardBlockU(4); H